x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 Almodovar, Alex.
 Multiple conversations (both in-person and via email/text) regarding both Part I and Part II, 9FEB-2MAR17.
-For Part I, Alex provided guidance in how to fork repositories, and offered troubleshooting advice and guidance for running  code for integration solutions; generally compared my solution to his in order to see if I was on the right track.
+For Part I, Alex provided guidance in how to fork repositories, and offered troubleshooting advice and guidance for running  code for integration solutions; compared my solution to his in order to see if I was on the right track.

 Kider, Joseph.
 Multiple conversations via email and during